VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * C programming:

   Painfully slow, but it was also a 100 level course so ╮(─▽─)╭, my roommate was also taking the course and failed, but I got an A+.
 He partied, did stupid shit, and eventually dropped out, so I suppose it still served as a basic weed-out class, which I don't necessarily see as a bad thing.
 That said, I do wish the class had gone a bit more in depth.
 I don't think I ever wrote code that topped 100 lines in this class.
+Similarly, we never even used bit operations despite the class being C programming.
+A bit odd.

 * Interpersonal Skills